HDT3213/godis/README.md

 CONFIG=node2.conf ./godis-darwin &
 ```

-The cluster is transparent to client.
-You can connect to any node in the cluster to access all data in the cluster:
+Connect to a node in the cluster to access all data in the cluster:

 ```cmd
 redis-cli -p 6399